g0morra/wp-file-upload/readme.txt

 Administrators can view and manage the uploaded files from the File Browser that exists inside the plugin's Settings inside Dashboard, or use an FTP client.
 Other users can view their uploaded files by combining this plugin with WP-Filebase plugin.
 If you want to show the uploaded files as an image gallery please consider the [Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page") version of the plugin.

+= What happens if connection is lost during a file upload? =

+In the free version the upload will fail.
+However in the Pro version the upload will resume and will continue until the file is fully uploaded.
+This is especially useful when uploading very large files.

 == Screenshots ==

 1. A screenshot of the plugin in its most simple form.